0Nom4D/Fontys-Exchange-2022/AS-APA4-CB-CMK/APL/Week2/README.md

 *By Arthur ADAM and Robin LOTODE*

-**Please not that every file mentioned in this PDF file is provided in the Canvas Submission.**
+**Please note that every file mentioned in this PDF file is provided in the Canvas Submission.**

 ## Part 1 - 8queens Problem